Quickstart: Create a Linux virtual machine in the Azure portal

 ~/.ssh directory.
 The command returns the full path to the public key.
 Use the path to the public key to display its contents with

-Save the output of this command.
-You will need it when configuring your administrator account to log in to your VM.
+- Copy the output of this command and save it somewhere to use later in this article.
+This is your public key and you will need it when configuring your administrator account to log in to your VM.

 Sign in to Azure

 Sign in to the Azure portal if you haven't already.

 Create virtual machine

 Choose Create a resource in the upper left corner of the Azure portal.

 In Popular, select Ubuntu Server 18.04 LTS.